Reciprocal versus Parasocial Relationships in Online Social Networks: Predicting Reciprocal Edges

-Previous studies treat reciprocity prediction as either a supervised~\cite{Cheng11} or a semi-supervised learning problem~\cite{Hopcroft11}.
+Previous studies treat reciprocal edge prediction as either a supervised~\cite{Cheng11} or a semi-supervised learning problem~\cite{Hopcroft11}.
 With snapshot $G^{(t)}$, their approaches treat reciprocal edges as positive examples and sample some parasocial edges as negative examples when training the models.
 However, the parasocial edges in $G^{(t)}$ are also test examples in $G^{(t+1)}$ and some of the sampled ones might have become positive in $G^{(t+1)}$.
 Figure~\ref{outlier} demonstrates such an issue.
 In $G^{(t)}$, edge $(w,u)$ is a positive example, and edge $(v,u)$ is sampled as a negative example.
 However, $(v,u)$ turns to be positive in the test snapshot $G^{(t+1)}$.
 As a result, the better their trained models are, the worse generalization performances they possibly achieve.

-Actually, in the setting of reciprocity prediction, we can only observe positive examples (i.e., reciprocal edges).
-So we propose to model reciprocity prediction as an outlier detection problem with known positive examples.
+Actually, in the setting of reciprocal edge prediction, we can only observe positive examples (i.e., reciprocal edges).
+So we propose to model reciprocal edge prediction as an outlier detection problem with known positive examples.
 We'll use one-class Support Vector Machine~\cite{Manevitz01} as an outlier detector.